MattiaDAngelo/Human-Chromosome-Data-Augmentation/README.md

 NOME LINK PAPER, by **Mattia D'Angelo, Loris Nanni**.

-The authors of the techniques are properly cited in the paper; I provided an implementation in the MATLAB environment, improving the algorithms for the dataset used in our study.
+The authors of the original techniques are properly cited in the paper; I provided an implementation in the MATLAB environment, improving the algorithms for the dataset used in our study.